Image 1 of 2

 Best suited for USDA Zones 8–11

-Can tolerate brief cold down to about 15°F (-9°C) when dry
+Can tolerate brief cold down to 15°F (-9°C) when soil is dry

 Protect from prolonged freezing and winter moisture